Get 80% off your plan for your first 6 months.*

 Why both cash flow and profit matter to your business

-Cash flow and profit measure different things, but you need both for a healthy business.
-Profit shows if your business can succeed long term.
-Cash flow shows if you can keep running day to day.
+Both cash flow and profit matter because they measure different aspects of business health.
+Profit shows whether your business can succeed long term.
+Cash flow shows whether you can keep running day to day.

-Both are important.
-Profit helps your business grow, and cash flow keeps it running.
-Aim for a balance where your profits generate enough cash to support your business.
+Profit helps your business grow.
+Cash flow keeps it running.
+Aim for a balance where your profits generate enough cash to support your operations.

 Warning signs every business owner should watch for